a2ff/splitrom/README.md

 - by passing optional parameters to `splitrom.py` (see help in `./import.py`);
 - by passing optional parameters to `splitrom.splitFile()` and other functions (see help in `import splitrom; help(splitrom)`) from your own programs.

-There is no support yet for lanes wider than 1 byte (case of 16-bit Amiga, which used 1 16-bit ROM, and 32-bit Amiga, which used 1 chunk of 2 lanes of 16-bit ROM).
+There is no support for lanes wider than 1 byte (case of 32-bit Amiga, which used 1 chunk of 2 lanes of 16-bit ROM).

 ## TOS 1.04 upgrade
-Very early ST computers with 2 small ROMs can only boot a TOS disk, not be upgraded to ROM TOS.
 ST and STf with 6 mask ROM or UVPROM can be upgraded by inserting 6 newly programmed EPROM chips.
-STf with only 2 of the 6 ROM sockets populated can be upgraded to 6 EPROM by moving 3 solder blobs.
+STf with only 2 of the 6 ROM sockets populated can be upgraded to 6 EPROM by moving 3 solder blobs, or straps on the Mega ST.

 The 192kB ROM image needs to be split into 3 64kB chunks, which further need to be split into odd and even bytes.
 Your EPROMer software may know how to split DWord images and apply an offset,